According to the Meta Safety Page

-Find the best Oculus Quest 2 extended warranty
+Find the best Meta (Oculus) Quest 2 extended warranty

 at Upsie, along with their protection plan for other kinds of gaming consoles.
 For the most competitive price in the warranty industry, Upsie offers a choice of two- and three-year warranties.
 They give customers up to 60 days to protect their gaming device after purchasing it.

-With 24-7 claims, a choice of certified local or mail-in repair technicians, and robust protection, Upsie keeps owning an Oculus 2 stress-free and fun.
-Besides Oculus VR headsets, Upsie also offers protection plans for various gaming devices, PCs, smartphones, and more.
+With 24-7 claims, a choice of certified local or mail-in repair technicians, and robust protection, Upsie keeps owning an Quest 2 stress-free and fun.
+Besides Meta VR headsets, Upsie also offers protection plans for various gaming devices, PCs, smartphones, and more.

 Learn More About Video Games: